veracity/veracity-documentation/sections/vap/user-roles.md

 In Veracity Adapter for Power BI (VAP), each user role grants different permissions:
 * DataReader - can read reports, suitalbe for regular users.
 * ReportAdmin - can manage files, webs, and reports.
 * DataAdmin - can manage files, reports, and entities.
+Can see [Activity Statistics](admin-tab/statistics.md).
 * UserAdmin - can manage users.
 * SystemAdmin - can manage files, webs, reports, entities, users, and configure VAP.
+Can see [Activity Statistics](admin-tab/statistics.md).

 Roles are assigned and revoked by user admins and system admins.